zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 > warning
 > Rails 5 is in beta and will likely change.
 This article will not be stable until Rails 5 is released.

 Ruby on Rails is a popular web framework written in [Ruby](http://www.ruby-lang.org/).
 This guide covers using Rails 5 on Heroku.
-For information about running previous versions of Rails on Heroku, see [Getting Started with Rails 3.x on Heroku](getting-started-with-rails3).
+For information about running previous versions of Rails on Heroku, see [Getting Started with Rails 4.x on Heroku](getting-started-with-rails4) or [Getting Started with Rails 3.x on Heroku](getting-started-with-rails3).

 For this guide you will need:

-- Basic Ruby/Rails knowledge
+- Basic Ruby/Rails knowledge.
-- Locally installed version of Ruby 2.0.0+, Rubygems, Bundler, and Rails 5+
+- A locally installed version of Ruby 2.0.0+, Rubygems, Bundler, and Rails 5+.
-- Basic Git knowledge
+- Basic Git knowledge.
-- A Heroku user account: [Signup is free and instant](https://api.heroku.com/signup/devcenter)
+- A Heroku user account: [Signup is free and instant](https://api.heroku.com/signup/devcenter).

 > note
 > If you have questions about Ruby on Heroku, consider discussing it in the [Ruby on Heroku forums](https://discussion.heroku.com/category/upgrading_ruby_on_railsuby).

 ## Local workstation setup

 Install the [Heroku Toolbelt](https://toolbelt.heroku.com/) on your local workstation.
-This ensures that you have access to the [Heroku command-line client](/categories/command-line), Foreman, and the Git revision control system.
+This ensures that you have access to the [Heroku command-line client](/categories/command-line), Heroku Local, and the Git revision control system.
 You will also need [Ruby and Rails installed](http://guides.railsgirls.com/install/).

 Once installed, you'll have access to the `$ heroku` command from your command shell.
 Log in using the email address and password you used when creating your Heroku account: